growilabs/growi-docs/docs/en/guide/features/search.md

 # Search pages

 :::warning
-To use this function, it is required to set up Elastic search as a search DB. <!-- Todo Insert link to elasticsearch settings: Check [this](../admin-guide/admin-cookbook/setting-elasticsearch.md) page to find out how. -->
+To use this function, setting up Elastic search as a search DB is required. <!-- Todo: Insert link to elasticsearch settings: Check [this](../admin-guide/admin-cookbook/setting-elasticsearch.md) page to find out how. -->
 :::

 From the search bar on the top bar of the page, enter a page path, text body, or tags to search for pages.
 (It will not be displayed if the setup is incomplete.)

 ![search1](./images/search1.png)

 When a keyword is entered in the search bar, page paths that partially match the keyword are displayed as shown below.
-Those pages can be accessed from the results.
+Those pages can be accessed from these results.

 By clicking the magnifying glass icon on the search bar or pressing the Enter (Return) key, pages containing the keywords in the page path or body will be displayed in a list.
 Change the scope of the search by selecting "All pages" or "Only children of this tree" from the dropdown on the left side of the search bar.